Line defect correlators in fermionic CFTs: Correlators of defect operators

 At order $\Op(\sqrt{\veps})$ we have a single diagram contributing.
-It is easy to evaluate this diagram using the usual commutation rules for $\Sigma^a$ as well as the fermionic star-triangle identity given in \eqref{eq:id-StarTriangle}.
-The results differ depending on the nature of the field $\phi^a$:
+It is easy to evaluate this diagram using the usual commutation rules for $\Sigma^a$ as well as the fermionic star-triangle identity given in \eqref{eq:id-StarTriangle}: